All Episodes

 Anyway, how do I get sidetracked?

-They come to me and say, look at how much you'd be part of the big click.
+He says, look at how much you'd be part of the big click.

 Wouldn't that be more fun for you?

-And I I look at these people, I said, I got that out of my system in high school.
+And I look at these people, I said, I got that out of my system in high school.

 Being part of the big click is not the name of the game here.

-Being part of what is considered to be the mainstream is not the name of the it would be the end of me if I were to do that.
+Being part of what is considered to be the mainstream is not the name of the game.

-Maybe Bell South or ATT have been sending little liberal waves into my brain while I'm sleeping when I don't have connectivity.
+Maybe Bell South or AT ⁇ T have been sending little liberal waves into my brain while I'm sleeping when I don't have connectivity.

 Who knows?

-It it would it'd be the end to me.
+It'd be the end of me.

-I wouldn't, I wouldn't trade places with liberals today because they live a lie.
+I wouldn't trade places with liberals today because they live a lie.

-It's my contention they are miserable.
+It's my contention, they are miserable.

 They're not intellectually independent.